aduh95/facturier/README.md

 corepack yarn install
 git init user_data
 cp biller-sample.toml user_data/biller.toml

+# Edit the biller.toml file
+# …
+# …
+(
+  cd user_data
+  git add biller.toml
+  git commit -m 'Add biller.toml'
+  # Then it is recommended to push it to a distant repository in case your local copy is lost:
+  git remote add origin …
+  git push -u origin main
+)
 ```

 You can preview the invoice in your web browser by running: